ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

 To learn more about using parameters and using YAML files, take a look at the :ref:`Understanding ROS 2 parameters <ROS2Params>` tutorial.

-In the latter launch file, you could notice that we have defined the ``namespace='turtlesim2'``.
+Finally, in the latter launch file, you could notice that we have defined the ``namespace='turtlesim2'``.
-Unique namespaces allow the system to start two simulators without node name nor topic name conflicts.
+Unique namespaces allow the system to start two similar nodes without node name or topic name conflicts.

 Reusing nodes
 -------------

-Create a ``broadcaster_listener.launch.py`` file.
+Now create a ``broadcaster_listener.launch.py`` file.

 .. code-block:: Python